tjfulle/matmodlab/_sources/conventions.txt

 * ``TRS``, The time-temperature shift model constructor
 * ``Viscoelastic``, The viscoelastic model constructor

-Each of these methods is described in more detail in the following chapters and sections.
+Each of these methods is described in more detail in the following sections.